NathanDrussell/soundcloud-dl/README.md

 ### OPTIONS:

--a, --artist -
+-a, --artist |
-       -Downloads all the tracks uploaded by a given Artist
+       Downloads all the tracks uploaded by a given Artist

- -h, --help -
+ -h, --help |
        Displays Help Dialogue